All Episodes

 The only area of the United States that is not filled with faults is the upper Midwest portion of the United States.

-Well, and keep in mind, of course, that much of the seismic activity in the last couple hundred years Yeah, New Madrid, Charleston, you know, there have been some major quake faults up in the New England area too, like you say.
+Well, and, you know, keep in mind, of course, that much of the seismic activity in the last couple of hundred years, New Madrid, Charleston, you know, there have been some major quake faults up in the New England area, too.

 Yes.